 Gay Marriage, Vancouver

-In July 2015 Canada will mark ten years of legalized same-sex marriage nationwide.
+In July 2021 Canada marked sixteen years of legalized same-sex marriage nationwide.
 At 6:09 pm on Wednesday, July 20, 2005, the Civil Marriage Act was proclaimed into law in Canada, making it legal for same-sex couples to exchange vows from coast to coast.
 It was signed into law by the Chief Justice of the Supreme Court of Canada.

 Two years previously, on June 10, 2003, the Province of Ontario's Court of Appeal ruled that the exclusion of same-sex couples from the definition of marriage, was in violation of equality rights under the Canadian Charter of Rights and Freedoms and legal civil ceremonies started shortly thereafter.
 British Columbia followed soon afterwards, announcing the legalization of same-sex marriage on July 8, 2003.
 As a result, couples from across Canada and around the world started traveling to these provinces to legally exchange vows.